Gov. Kelly calls for vaccination surge to counter measles spread in southwest Kansas

 Democratic Gov. Laura Kelly joined Republican Sen. Bill Clifford of Garden City to urge residents of southwest Kansas, especially children, to be vaccinated for measles amid spread of the virus to eight counties.
 The Kansas Department of Health and Environment has confirmed 37 cases of measles, but the total could be higher.

-TOPEKA — Gov. Laura Kelly said three-dozen confirmed cases of measles in southwest Kansas necessitated a plea Tuesday for children and adults to get vaccinated and for people with symptoms to avoid spreading the virus by staying away from public places.
+TOPEKA — With three dozen confirmed cases of measles in southwest Kansas, Gov. Laura Kelly said Tuesday that it’s important for children and adults to be vaccinated and for people with symptoms to stay away from public places.

-The Kansas Department of Health and Environment announced March 13 the first confirmed case of measles in the state since 2008.
-The number of confirmed cases climbed to 37 within a cluster of eight counties, state officials said, but the expectation was the number of higher because not everyone who contracted measles visited a health department, clinic or hospital.
+On March 13, the Kansas Department of Health and Environment announced the first confirmed case of measles in the state since 2008.
+The number of confirmed cases climbed to 37 within a cluster of eight counties, state officials said, but it’s thought that the real number of cases is actually higher because not everyone who contracts measles visits a health department, clinic or hospital.

 “This measles outbreak is serious,” Kelly said during a news conference in Garden City.
 “It reminds us that the health of our communities, and especially of our children, depends on all of us to recognize our collective responsibility to each other.”

-Vaccine hesitancy, a phenomenon driven by misinformation, undercut adherence to important public health recommendations, the governor said.
+Vaccine hesitancy, a phenomenon driven by misinformation, undercuts adherence to important public health recommendations, the governor said.

 “Measles spreads to our classrooms, our churches, our recreation centers and our grocery stores,” Kelly said.
 “It lingers in the air and it causes real harm.
 Yet, no parent wants their child in the hospital over something we know how to prevent.”